queil/rooz/README.md

 ### Caching

-* caching - `rooz` supports basic path-keyed shared caches.
+* `rooz` supports basic path-keyed shared caches.
 It can be set per-repo like:

     ```toml
     caches = [